bruno-1337/bruno-1337/README.md

 - Skilled in SQL, HTML, EJS, CSS
 - Comfortable with both Linux and Windows environments

-Currently, I’m working at Kryptus EED, where I conduct penetration tests and Red team operations.
+Currently, I’m working at Kryptus S.A.
+EED, where I conduct penetration tests and Red team operations.
 In my free time, I’m sharpening my skills through CTFs, bug bounties and Skyrim.

 Let's have a coffee, I'm always open to learn new things and discuss crazy ideas.
 You can reach me at Discord: titanium1337